MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 The steps to follow are:

 #.
 Install and setup MicroEJ build tools, Jenkins and Artifactory
 #.
-Create a job template in Jenkins for MMM builds
+Create a Jenkins job template for MMM builds
 #.
 Create a simple MicroEJ module (Hello World)
 #.
-Create a new job in Jenkins for the Hello World module
+Create a new Jenkins job for the Hello World module
 #.
 Build the module

 For the purposes of simplifying the steps, this tutorial will be performed locally on a single machine.